Best cheap motorcycle insurance

 - Having certain safety features on your bike

-Finally, riders can lower their motorcycle insurance rates by adjusting their deductible and coverage levels, especially with comprehensive and collision endorsements.
-Raising a deductible from $250 to $500 on a Progressive motorcycle insurance policy reduced the overall cost of the policy by more than $100 per year.
+- Finally, riders can lower their motorcycle insurance rates by adjusting their deductible and coverage levels, especially with comprehensive and collision coverage.
+Raising a deductible from $250 to $500 on a Progressive motorcycle insurance policy reduces the overall cost of the policy by more than $100 per year.